 Monitor Brand Reputation:

 In today’s fast-paced digital world, brand reputation can be significantly impacted by the sentiments expressed in emails from customers, partners, and stakeholders.
 Email sentiment analysis allows businesses to keep a pulse on how their brand is perceived, identifying emerging issues and opportunities.
+For example, recognizing the importance of positive sentiment can help companies craft effective strategies.
 By swiftly addressing negative sentiment, companies can protect and enhance their brand image, ensuring they maintain a positive reputation in the market.

 Method 1 – Rule-Based Email Sentiment Analysis